jamesheald/COIN/README.md

 # COIN

 The COIN (COntextual INference) model is a principled Bayesian model of motor learning in which separate memories are stored for different contexts.

-The COIN model can be used to model trial-based learning in force-field and visuomotor adaptation paradigms.
+It can be used to model trial-based learning in force-field and visuomotor adaptation paradigms.

 The COIN model was developed for MATLAB and has been tested on Matlab R2020a.